- Charism Themes

 Students will choose one agency whose primary focus is those most in need and will earn 20 hours from their chosen agency.
 Approved agencies can be found in the Junior and Senior Service Directory on MySJA and the Service Hour Project Moodle page.
 Students wishing to earn the 50-hour service award must obtain 30 additional hours from their chosen agency or any of the approved agencies included in the Junior and Senior Service Directory whose primary focus is those most in need.

 Students are required to earn 20 hours from agencies whose primary focus is those most in need.
 Approved agencies can be found in the Junior and Senior Service Directory on MySJA and the Service Hour Project Moodle page.
 Students wishing to earn the 50-hour service award must obtain 30 additional hours from the same approved list of agencies in the Junior and Senior Service Directory whose primary focus is those most in need.

 Class of 2025

-For the 2021-2022 school year, freshmen must complete 15 total hours (10 in elderly care or environmental concerns and 5 in a Christian service of their choice).
-To receive the four-year service award, freshmen must complete 50 hours during their freshman, sophomore, junior and senior years.
+Class of 2025 and Beyond: To receive the four-year service award, students must complete 50 hours during their freshman, sophomore, junior and senior years.